Glossary

 | > 0.25 | Poor |

-How CLS Is Calculated
+How Lighthouse calculates CLS

 CLS quantifies unexpected shifts by multiplying impact fraction (viewport affected) by distance fraction (how far elements moved).
 User-initiated shifts within 500ms of interaction don't count.